BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/1f7036b7-0751-4113-9fbc-1fad5671457b)

-The flag was scattered amongst the folder so all you have to do is rearrange i
+The flag was scattered amongst the folder so all you have to do is rearrange it

 FLAG:- ```picoCTF{t3@mw0rk_m@k3s_th3_dr3@m_w0rk_6c06cec1}```